GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ## Relations

-The image below shows the relevant relations that are there between the Dutch CRSs and the international CRSs.
-For the most accurate transformation of coordinates that are with the Netherlands from a Dutch CRS to an international CRS (and vice versa).
-Defining these relations by making specific transformation rules within `proj.db` enables users to transform coordinates within the bounds of the European Netherlands, including the Exclusive Economic Zones in a more accurate way.
+The image below shows the relevant relations between the Dutch and international CRSs.The transfornmation path between these CRs can be ambiguous and dependendt on the use case, espeocially for trasnformations between international and dymanic CRSs.
+NSGI has recommendations for the paths within the Netherlands.
+Defining these relations by making specific transformation rules within `proj.db` enables users to transform coordinates within the bounds of the European Netherlands, including the Exclusive Economic Zones in a more accurate and conistent way.

 ![relations](https://raw.githubusercontent.com/GeodetischeInfrastructuur/transformations/main/supported-transformations-nsgi.drawio.svg)